MoSalah-repos/Investigate_a_Dataset_Project_ALX-T_Udacity/README.md

 > Such dataset is part of the ALX-T Data Analyst Nano Degree (DAND) track from Udacity online learning platform [URL](https://www.alxafrica.com/programme_post/data-analyst/).
 The reader can find the source of such dataset on Kaggle website from this [URL](https://www.kaggle.com/datasets/joniarroba/noshowappointments).

 > The project was carried out through the Project Workspace of Udacity online learning platform.
-<br> The project was carried by the future data analyst:
+<br> The project was carried out by the future data analyst:
 <br><code>    </code> **Mohamed Salah**,
 <br><code>      </code> Post-doc.
 Research Fellow, Kyushu University, JAPAN
 <br><code>      </code> Assis.
 Prof., Minia University, EGYPT